Have Questions?

 610-647-0330 x1136

-Malvern Treatment Center is committed to assisting any person with an alcohol or drug use disorder in the West Chester area find complete recovery.
+Malvern Treatment Center is committed to assisting any person with an alcohol or drug use disorder in the West Chester, PA. area find complete recovery.
 It provides several programs - such as outpatient detox centers, outpatient day treatment, long term drug and alcohol rehab programs, inpatient addiction treatment centers, short term drug treatment and others - in keeping with its philosophy of the addiction care and rehabilitation methods that work in recovery.
 This alcohol and drug rehab facility also believes that clients require individual care to be able to maintain their sobriety.

 As such, Malvern Treatment Center has specialized in group therapy, individual psychotherapy, cognitive/behavior therapy, cognitive/behavior therapy, substance abuse counseling approach, behavior modification and more.
 Similarly, it accepts patients who are persons who have experienced sexual abuse, transgender or (LGBT) clients, persons with serious mental illness, active duty military, social skills development, clients with HIV/AIDS, and others.
 This alcohol and drug treatment program uses care methods that can help patients to achieve lasting and permanent sobriety from the substances of abuse that they have used in the past.